When I got sober on 9/5/16, I didn’t have a support system. Not even AA.

 TIP:

 The moment I got sober, I knew I needed to change my mindset surrounding it.
-And I didn’t understand the science of why at the time, but I knew myself enough to know I couldn’t go into sobriety with a lack or “can’t do” mindset.
-So I changed it.
+And I didn’t understand the science of why at the time, but I knew myself enough to know I couldn’t go into sobriety saying I couldn’t drink.

-Outgrowing the toxicity and limiting beliefs wasn’t easy and was met with so much resistance, but it’s one of those things that now I can’t see it any other way.
-Those times are the most intensely gratifying moments- when you look in the mirror and don’t recognize the person staring back at you.
-You no longer see their shame, their heartbreak, their suffering.
-And what you see instead is a reflection of someone who took the time to meet themselves and join them in their own journey.
+Those are the most gratifying moments- when you look in the mirror and you no longer see the shame, the heartbreak, and the suffering staring back at you.
+Instead, what you see is a reflection of someone who took the time to meet themselves and join them in their own journey.

 I’ll see you soon…in the meantime, love yourself so much that even a Hallmark Christmas movie would be jealous.